TEACH Grant Program

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 per year in grants for graduate and undergraduate students.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants for graduate and undergraduate students.
 The TEACH grant is for students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.

-Students may receive up to $16,000 for undergraduate study and up to $ 8,000 for graduate study.
+Students may receive up to $16,000 for undergraduate study and up to $8,000 for graduate study.
 Part-time students are eligible, but the maximum grant will be reduced, based upon the number of hours you are scheduled.
-For example, if you attend half-time you will receive half ($2,000) of the normal grant amount for that period of enrollment.
+The amount students are eligible for will be determined by the Financial Aid Office at the current rate provided by the Department of Education.

 If you fail to complete the four-year teaching obligation, you will have to repay the grant with interest.
 You must be enrolled in one of the following majors at Lourdes University to receive the TEACH grant:

 - Complete the Free Application for Federal Student Aid (FAFSA), although you do not have to demonstrate financial need.